cajuncoding/GraphQL.RepoDB/README.md

 ## Work in Progress...
 ### Pending:
-1. Fixing repo & package names to fix conflicts with HotChocolate core packages.
-2. Support for Default Paging options use in IParamsContext...
+1. Support for Default Paging options use in IParamsContext...
-3. Offset Paging support in the Facade is pending....
+2. Offset Paging support in the Facade is pending....

 ### Planned:
 1. Dynamic Filtering in the Facade (WHERE clause) arguments support will be added as time permits.